aaronestrada/AviationSafety/README.md

 ---
 ```
 /docs
     /ontology                           Ontology files (OWL and OBDA)
     /sql                                Dump files for database
 /src
     /main
         /java                           Application classes
         /resources                      Resources and configuration for the application
-            /queries    Query templates
+            /queries                    Query templates for all models.
+All the queries are organized
+                                        in different folders, according to the model they are used to
-                /base   Query templates for DefaultModel class
+                /base                   Query templates for DefaultModel class (generic queries)
+                /filters                Query templates with filters to include in searches

+            config.example.properties   Example for application configuration
 /web
     /WEB-INF                            Web application content
         /tags                           Layouts for application
         /views                          Views used by servlets in the application classes
 ```